langchain-ai/langchain/README.md

 ## 🚀 What can this help with?

-There are three main areas (with a forth coming soon) that LangChain is designed to help with.
+There are four main areas that LangChain is designed to help with.
 These are, in increasing order of complexity:
 1. LLM and Prompts
 2. Chains